 JANUARY 2017: BRING ON THE #INSPIRATIONALQUOTES

-January is always such an awkward time of year: you’re depressed because christmas is over and you’ve got to go back to work, but it’s also the start of a new year and the weather is great.
-As cliche as resolutions can be, they’re a great way to get your goals sorted.
+January is always such an awkward time of year: you’re depressed because Christmas is over and you’ve got to go back to work, but it’s also the start of a new year and the weather is great.
+As cliché as resolutions can be, they’re a great way to get your goals sorted.
 Check out some of mine and get inspired to write your own.

 I’m not sure why, but in the same way that peeling the foil from a new jar of nutella or starting a new mascara is satisfying and exciting, there’s something fresh and wonderful about the start of a new year.